CiscoTestAutomation/getting-started/source/quickstart/runtestcase.rst

 Each trigger description tells you the mandatory and optional fields of its associated datafile.

 .. tip:: If you use the standard |library| triggers, you don't have to provide a trigger datafile.
-The system will use the default datafile stored in your virtual environment at ``/genie_yamls/<uut_os>/trigger_datafile_<uut_os>.yaml``.
+The system uses the default datafile stored in your virtual environment at ``/genie_yamls/<uut_os>/trigger_datafile_<uut_os>.yaml``.
 The default trigger datafile specifies the device 'uut', which you define in your :term:`testbed yaml file`.

 For more details, see the `complete trigger datafile schema <https://pubhub.devnetcloud.com/media/genie-docs/docs/userguide/harness/user/datafile.html#trigger-datafile>`_.